- DHL Express worldwide tracked shipping

 - 4-hour rush available for Degree Certificate

 Translating a Degree Certificate (ปริญญาบัตร) into Chinese (Traditional) (繁體中文) is one of the most repeated requests on NYC Legal & Notary's translation desk.
-Whether the receiving authority is government, academic, corporate or judicial, our in-house court-grade translator with ten-plus years of legalisation experience delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the sections below are organised so you can read top-to-bottom on first visit, then jump back to pricing, turnaround or glossary as you need on follow-up visits.
+Whether the receiving authority is government, academic, corporate or judicial, court-grade translator with ten-plus years of legalisation experience handles the text end to end, so the same wording clears the MFA counter, the embassy desk and the receiving authority overseas; the chapters that follow are deliberately concrete: numbers, hours, named offices, named stamps — no abstractions — so you can scope the job before you commit.

 Why a specialist Chinese (Traditional) translator matters for Degree Certificate